-- 1. A cough interfering with your child's sleep or ability to participate in school activities or is associated with shortness of breath. - 2.
+- 1. A cough that interferes with your child's sleep or ability to participate in school activities or is associated with shortness of breath. - 2.
 Fever: A temperature equal to or greater than 100 degrees without the use of fever-reducing medication.
 Your child must be fever free for 24 hours prior to sending him/her to school. - 3.
 Vomiting, diarrhea, or nausea lasting longer than 24 hours. - 4.
 Unusual skin eruptions, hives, or rash. - 5.
-Redness or drainage from the eyes. - Excludable Conditions: according to Pa.
+Redness or drainage from the eyes. - 6.
+Excludable Conditions: according to Pa.
 Code 27.71, students may be excluded from school for these specific diseases and infectious conditions until deemed non-infectious by a physician/school nurse: Diphtheria, Measles, Mumps, Pertussis (whooping cough), Rubella, Chickenpox.
-Respiratory streptococcal infections, scarlet fever, Infectious conjunctivitis (pink eye), Ringworm, Impetigo contagiosa, Pediculosis capitis/Pediculosis corpora (lice), Scabies, Trachoma, Tuberculosis, and Meningitis.
+Respiratory streptococcal infections, scarlet fever, Infectious conjunctivitis (pink eye), Ringworm, Impetigo contagiosa, Pediculosis capitis/Pediculosis corpora (lice\), Scabies, Trachoma, Tuberculosis, and Meningitis.

-BASD Lice Procedure: Prevention and control of head lice begin in the home; therefore, parents should routinely check their children for head lice and not allow them to share hats, clothing, brushes, combs, or sleeping bags with other children.
+\BASD Lice Procedure: Prevention and control of head lice begin in the home; therefore, parents should routinely check their children for head lice and not allow them to share hats, clothing, brushes, combs, or sleeping bags with other children.
 Parents/guardians are to contact the school if their child is found to have head lice so the school nurse can discuss proper treatment to allow the student to return to school.
-Head lice procedures can be found at https://www.boyertownasd.org/page/605 or by contacting the school nurse.
+Here is the LINK to our Head Lice Procedures.
+You may also contact the school nurse for more information.
 If the school nurse detects head lice or nits (eggs) on a student, the parents/guardians will be contacted immediately.
 The student will be excluded from school and riding the bus until they have received proper treatment with an approved pediculicide and are deemed non-contagious by the school nurse.
 Parents must provide proof of the pediculicide used for the treatment (empty box or receipt).
 The school nurse will discuss the second treatment procedure with the parent/guardian.

 Students who do not return to school within three calendar days will be deemed unlawfully absent.
-Unless, at that time, the parent/guardian brings their child in on a daily basis to be checked by a nurse until deemed noncontagious.
+Unless, at that time, the parent/guardian brings their child in on a daily basis to be checked by a nurse until deemed non contagious.